brianchriscc/gittutorial/readme.md

-6.git branch -M "branch name" --> to rename branch 7.git remote add origin "URL of git repository to which file needs to be transferred" 8.git push origin "branch_name" --> to push the file from stagging area to master
+6.git branch -M "branch name" --> to rename branch 7.git remote add origin "URL of git repository to which file needs to be transferred" 8.git push origin "branch_name" --> to push the file from stagging area to master 9.once you done changes and give git status command
+          The file highlights to be red
+		      you can neglect changes by command git restore you can add command by git add filename ,If one plus files are updated git add . --> adds all files from loca to staging area